 9.14 - How does visitor/tourism revenue (e.g. entry charges, permits) contribute to the management of the World Heritage property?

-Fees are collected and make a substantial contribution to the management of the World Heritage property
+Fees are collected, but make no contribution to the management of the World Heritage property

 9.15 - Are there locally driven sustainable tourism initiatives?